tisztamo/Junior/prompt.md

 Requirements:

-The pre in PromptDescriptor should never be wider than the screen.
+The div in PromptDisplay should never be wider than the screen.
+Allow wrapping of the text!
-Allow horizontal scrolling of it! add an extra div if needed.
+add an extra div if needed.
 Use tailwind utility classes.